livialima/linuxupskillchallenge/docs/00-AWS-Free-Tier.md

 * This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now

+To logout, type `logout` or `exit`.

+## When you are done

+You should be safe running the VM during the month for the challenge, but you can **Stop** the instance at any point.
+It will continue to count towards the bill, though.

+When you no longer need the VM, **Terminate/Destroy** instance.

 **Now you are ready to start the challenge.
 [Day 1](https://linuxupskillchallenge.org/01), here we go!**